Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

         | `boolean`_ ``element.widget.scrollbarVisible``: Set if the scrollbar is displayed.

     Custom widget methods:
         | ``element.widget:contentsChanged()``: Call to update scroll bar slider and limits after adding or removing elements to the content container.
+Because content size depends on layout, this must be run after a menu:updateLayout().
 Only required if the content size changes.

 `Element`_ **createHypertext** {id = `UI_ID`_ ``optional``}  ``Uses table arguments.``
     Returns: